Meorawr/elune/README.md

 ## Building

-TODO: Reword this part.

-The original Makefiles have been replaced with a CMake-based build.
-Note that only builds on Linux (GCC), macOS (Clang) and Windows (MSVC) are supported.
-These are implemented as presets in the `CMakePresets.json` file.
+CMake is used for building the project.
+The presets defined in `CMakePresets.json` at the root of the repository represent the supported build configurations that are tested by the CI; these are Linux (GCC), macOS (Clang) and Windows (MSVC).

-For a build with all components enabled in a release configuration, the following CMake commands will configure and build the project in a `build/<preset>` directory.
+For a build with all components enabled in a release configuration the following CMake commands will configure and build the project in a `build/<preset>` directory.
 The resulting binaries for Lua can be found in `bin/Release/` and `lib/Release/` subdirectories of that folder.

 ```sh
 cmake --preset <linux|macos|windows>